thomaswilliamsastro/mcfine/docs/tutorials/exploring_cube_fits.rst

 The fitted parameters (and errors) are also in here as ``[param]_[comp_no]``, ``[param]_[comp_no]_err_up``, and ``[param]_[comp_no]_err_down``.
-Note these don't take into account the covariances, if you want to properly sample for the purposes of a plot then you'll need the full set of walkers, which are saved in individual fit dictionary files.
+Note these don't take into account the covariances, if you want to properly sample for the purposes of a plot then you'll need the full set of walkers, which can be saved in individual fit dictionary files.

 You can also plot things in much the same way as in the :doc:`single spectra plotting <plotting_a_spectrum>` way, except you can also provide a grid to cut down the number of plots created.
 For example: